Satellite Based Augmentation System (SBAS) Development

 How would an aviation participant report an issue with the SBAS test-bed?

-What are the benefits offered by SBAS?
+What are the benefits offered by SBAS if implemented in the future?

 More accurate and reliable satellite-based positioning, navigation and timing technology, essential for the implementation of many intelligent transport systems.